Aryansh-S/USACO/README.md

 # Template (\& A First on Structs)

 My template for CP is "CPtemplate.cpp" along with algorithms from "algotemplate.cpp" as useful.
+- The former is far more organized than the latter (by way of namespaces), but as I move things around in the latter, I will try to group things into namespaces there too.

 You can find the latest version of my contest programming template (ongoing modification) in "algotemplate.cpp"; please credit before any use in-contest.
 More specifically, I have coded and put together some nifty structs for various algorithms and problem types; these continue to be updated.
 Structs I design are meant to be some of the most efficient possible implementations of algorithms, as they are tested for large cases and efficiency.